phidatahq/starter-aws-snowflake-ds/README.md

-## AWS Data Platform
+## Data Platform

-This repo contains the code for building a data platform with 2 data environments:
+This repo contains the code for a data platform with 2 data environments:

 1. dev: A development env running on docker
 2. prd: A production env running on aws + k8s